 Must be a VLA Member in good standing.

-Shall attend Forum Board Meetings
+Shall attend a minimum of nine (9) Forum Board Meetings per calendar year, starting from the Business Meeting at VLA Annual Conference.

-Assist in planning and executive annual; conference, programs and other projects of the Forum.
+Assist in planning and executing thebiennial conference, biennial regional workshops, programs and other projects of the Forum.

-Must be a Committee Chair or member of a Committee.
+Must be a member of a Committee.

 VLA Professional Associates Forum Members

-All VLA members in a professional associate position in a library may be members of the Forum.
+All VLA members may be members of the Forum with a specific focus upon those who are currently in professional associate positions.

-May attend Forum business meetings.
+May attend Forum Board Meetings.

-May assist in the planning and executive of annual conference, programs and other projects of the forum.
+May assist in the planning and execution of biennial conference, biennial regional workshops, programs, and other projects of the Forum.

-May be a member of a committee; committees include scholarship baskets, marketing, social media, awards, mini-workshop, networking, and others as deemed necessary.
+May be a member of a standing committee, which include Conference, Regional Workshop, Fundraising, Marketing and Publicity, and Knowledge Management, or any ad hoc committee as deemed necessary by the VLA PAF Executive Board and Board Members.

-- Last updated 1/25/2019
+- Last updated 04/03/2020